External Beam Radiation Therapy for Mesothelioma

 Unlike other cancers, mesotheliomas tend to grow in groups of tumors in close proximity to healthy tissues and organs.
 Additionally, many of the areas requiring treatment are sensitive to radiation – meaning cells in those areas are likely to die more quickly under lower levels of radiation.
 For example, the typical dose of radiation required to kill a tumor is about 60 Grays (Gy).
 However, the “normal tissue tolerance” for areas affected by mesothelioma is generally much lower (i.e., lung tolerance goes up to 20 Gy and heart tolerance is 40 Gy).

-Subsequently, researchers have developed multiple techniques to administer external beam radiation therapy more safely and effective across the body.
+Subsequently, researchers have developed multiple techniques to administer external beam radiation therapy more safely and effectively across the body.
 EBRT is a focused, local treatment applied to one part of the body at a time.
 Depending on the type of mesothelioma and its location, three types of energy particles may be used for radiation treatment, including:

 - Electrons: Negatively charged particles that cannot easily pass through body tissues.